FireBreather65/my-portfolio/README.md

 I learned a lot about React and Tailwind during this project!
 I really enjoyed working with Tailwind as it's a much better way to use CSS.

 ## Future plans
-I have a lot of ideas for future implementations, such as adding a small decorative background like [this website](https://daysofservice.hackclub.com/code), incorporating [my Scrapbook posts](https://scrapbook.hackclub.com/Malycia) and adding light/dark mode.
+I have a lot of ideas for future implementations, such as adding a small decorative background like [this website](https://daysofservice.hackclub.com/code), incorporating a section for my photography, and adding light/dark mode.